-In Tamworth approximately 3,200 addresses are assessed as at flood risk by the Environment Agency, but currently the number of properties that are fully signed up to the Flood Warning Service is very low.
+In Tamworth approximately 3,200 addresses have been assessed as at flood risk by the Environment Agency, but currently the number of properties that are fully signed up to the Flood Warning Service is very low.

 The Civil Contingencies Unit are delivering an awareness campaign in Tamworth to ensure that residents are both aware and prepared for the event of a flood.
 The work completed in Tamworth to help deliver this message and build community resilience in both Tamworth and Fazeley is detailed below.